jeremyButtler/alnSeq/updateLog.md

 - Changed complile settings for alnSeq to have -DBYTEMATRIX and -DINSDELSNP.
 These can be disabled by overwriting the CFLAGS or CFLAGS="-DBLANK".
+  - This is the old mid compile option.
 - Set up alnSeq to be a library in Python (pythonPkg).
   - Supported: Hirschberg, Needleman Wunsch, and
     Smith Waterman